Getting an Oregon Expungement is Now Easier

 Formerly, if you had more than one Oregon conviction on your record, you would be required to wait at least 10 conviction-free years to set aside one of your prior convictions.
 Come January 1, however, the time you are required to wait to set aside your conviction will simply depend on the level of your conviction.

 For instance, if you were trying to set aside a Class B felony conviction, you must wait at least seven years from the date of your conviction or from being released from imprisonment before you may become eligible.
 Class A felony convictions are generally not eligible to be set aside, but the following are the waiting periods for the rest of the conviction levels:

-- Class B Felony: 7 years from conviction or release from imprisonment
+- Class B Felonies: 7 years from conviction or release from imprisonment

-- Class C Felony: 5 years from conviction or release from imprisonment
+- Class C Felonies: 5 years from conviction or release from imprisonment

-- Class A Misdemeanor: 3 years from conviction or release from imprisonment
+- Class A Misdemeanors: 3 years from conviction or release from imprisonment

-- Class B or C Misdemeanor or Violation: 1 year from conviction or release from imprisonment
+- Class B or C Misdemeanors or Violations: 1 year from conviction or release from imprisonment

 These changes will substantially shorten the time you are required to wait before petitioning the court for a conviction set-aside.
 It’s important to remember, though, that a new conviction will restart the waiting period.